 Expectations of Language House Residents

 As members of the Language Houses, those students who live in each house are expected to participate in weekly programming opportunities by attending or collaborating on events with their House Advisers and Language Scholars.
 Residents are not required to be fluent in the language or enrolled in current coursework related to the language, but a demonstrated interest in and desire to learn about the culture and language is a prerequisite.
 The houses form small, tight-knit communities that depend on good communication and active participation.
-Enrolled students can view the floor plans for each house (French, Spanish, German, Russian, Chinese, and Arabic) online.
+Enrolled students can view the floor plans for each house (French, Spanish, German, Russian, and Chinese) online.